-Financial instruments which potentially subject The Tech to concentration of credit risk consist primarily of cash and cash equivalents, investments, pledges receivable and other receivables.
-The Tech considers all short-term highly liquid investments purchased with a remaining maturity of three months or less to be cash equivalents.
+Financial instruments which potentially subject The Tech to concentration of credit risk consist primarily of cash and cash equivalents, investments, pledges receivable and grants and other receivables.
 The Tech's cash and cash equivalent deposits held at one commercial bank and its money market funds held at a major financial institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per institution.
 The Tech's investments in certificates of deposit, fixed income funds and equity funds are held at several major financial institutions and are insured by the Securities Investor Protection Act (SIPA) up to \$500,000, of which \$250,000 is for cash and cash equivalent deposits per institution.
 Each of the Tech's individual certificates of deposit is held with a separate financial institution, at a value below the FDIC or SIPA insured amount.
 Investments in venture capital funds are not insured.
 The Tech's investments are managed by The Tech's Board of Directors.

-Receivables are generally from local donors and other sources and these balances are evaluated for collectability by The Tech on a regular basis.
+Receivables are generally from local donors, grantors and other sources and these balances are evaluated for collectability by The Tech on a regular basis.
 Management makes judgments as to the ability to collect the outstanding receivables and provides allowances for potential credit losses as needed.
 Credit losses have historically been within management's expectation.